 In determining how to pay for home care, it is important to clarify the type of care needed.
 Medically necessary home health care is likely to be covered by a combination of payment options, whereas non-medical home care provided by unskilled caregivers is typically paid for out of pocket.
 Use this guide to explore the options available to your family to pay for care at home.

 Medicare is the federal health insurance program for people who are 65 or older, certain younger people with disabilities, and people with end-stage renal disease.

 In most cases, when ordered by a physician, Medicare will pay for short-term medically necessary services provided in a home setting.
 A senior who requires only non-medical care, will NOT qualify for Medicare coverage of these services.

-Using Traditional Health Insurance Plans to Pay for Home Care
+Using Traditional Health Insurance Plans to Pay for Home Service

 Private health insurance plans may pay for selected elder care services, but coverage varies from plan to plan.
 Most forms of private insurance will not pay for non-medical home care services, and in-home skilled care is rarely covered at 100 percent.
 Research prospective policies for the best coverage options.

 Covering In-Home Care Costs Using Medigap